ceph/ceph/doc/rados/operations/devices.rst

    ceph device ls-by-daemon <daemon>
    ceph device ls-by-host <host>

-To see information about the location of an individual device and about how the device is being consumed, run a command of the following form:
+To see information about the location of an specific device and about how the device is being consumed, run a command of the following form:

 .. prompt:: bash $